Monkey See: problems for narrative painting today. An essay by Warwick McLeod

 Painting is hard most of all because all of its complex and heavy parts fit into grooves in the human psyche that have long been threaded to accept them.
 There is no way to change this, but for the machine to operate again we need to forget how it looks good and remember what it is for.
 Painters and viewers need to find a way to relax the screws and dangle them from the wrong end in front of an ancestor’s dumb gaze, wanting to find in them nothing more than a way to get food.

 Because we are the orphans of the 20th century, we have to find the significance of things, or their insignificance, by tracing their track back to our parents’ cold graveside.
 Just as for Pop Art the warmth and immediacy of the human gesture in brushwork had to be removed from the process, so the warmth and foibles of the live human being could no longer be a subject, replaced by its image, in mass-reproduction in movies and magazines and on TV.
 These are now our stories and the characters of our narratives.
 It may be a good enough claim to point out that the characters who traditionally enacted the narratives of painting are still present in the age of popular-culture representation: that Bounty is a soup can, Purity a box of soap; that Marvel comics superheroes and TV cowboys are the Olympians, Arthurian Knights, Old testament Prophets and Saints of our age; that Aesop is alive and well in Walt Disney.
 But simultaneously true is that we don’t really look at these characters as if they had relationships of meaning to us, provide some sort of counsel for our lives.
-They are consumption, celebrity, and entertainment, and in a certain daylight we look on them as markers of the graves of those relationships - that's the poignancy of Andy Warhol’s bored recitations and Jeff Koons’ stupid tombstones to meaning.
+They are consumption, celebrity, and entertainment, and in a certain daylight we look on them as on tombstones at the graves of those relationships - that's the poignancy of Andy Warhol’s bored recitations and Jeff Koons’ self-patting lame-witticisms.

 A Prairie Town on the Horizon